-- Journalist and Television Journalist
+- Journalist, Lawyer and Television journalist

 Debbie Whitmont graduated in Arts and Law from Sydney University and practised as a lawyer in legal aid and then for government.

-She joined ABC televisions's Four Corners as a researcher in 1986 and was later awarded a cadetship at the ABC.
+She joined ABC television's Four Corners as a researcher in 1986 and was later awarded a cadetship at the ABC.
 She worked in ABC News before spending a short time in commercial TV, as both a reporter and a producer.

 Returning to Four Corners in 1989, she was a producer, reporter and later an Associate Producer.
 As a producer she won the Gold Medal at the New York Film Festival and was nominated for an Emmy Award for "The Forgotten Famine" (with Mark Colvin).
 She also won a Logie for "Other People's Money" (with Paul Barry).